Discover 50 Fascinating Facts About Owls

 40. In Japanese folklore, the owl is considered a harbinger of good fortune and protection, believed to bring luck and ward off evil spirits.

-Read more 10 Fascinating Fun Facts About Salmon You Didn't Know
+Read more 10 Fascinating Krait Snake Facts You Need to Know

 41. Owls have been featured in art and symbolism throughout history, representing everything from death and prophecy to protection and wisdom.